liebke/avout/README.md

 A Clojure DSL for Apache ZooKeeper and library of distributed concurrency primitives.

 Currently, there is a distributed implementation of java.util.concurrent.locks.Lock modeled after ReentrantLock.
 DistributedReentrantReadWriteLock will be the next distributed lock to implement.
-It will then be used to build distributed implementations of Clojure's concurrency primitives, Refs, Atoms, and Pods.
+It will then be used to build a distributed implementation of Clojure's LockingTransaction, which then enables the creation of distributed versions of Clojure's concurrency primitives, Refs, Atoms, and Pods.

 ## treeherd.zookeeper